Learning Disability Today

 Autism and education: the importance of support

+Education is a lifelong repetition that all of us will face throughout the course of our lives whether you have autism or not.
 Whether this is in school, college or university, as a society, it is our responsibility to listen and recognise the fundamental basics of our lives and contexts that make us both unique and distinctive in our own way.
 Occasionally, we may choose to pursue a path in education that we consider to be somewhat easier and flexible, that meets our own private needs outside of learning.
 Perhaps this may be down to a lack of drive or ambition, or even related to general indolence.
 Nevertheless, our lives require us to constantly learn and experience new and exciting adventures that define the basis of our characters.

-Appropriate support
+Appropriate support for autistic pupils

 The academic and mentoring support I was lucky to have during my studies at both New College Nottingham and most recently, Nottingham Trent University, were significant in helping me to achieve my qualifications.
 Rosemary Martin sums my time up perfectly in education with her view in the book, “Top Tips for Asperger Students: How to Get the Most out of University and College:”

 As you go through university you’ll have rich experiences which will be important foundations for your life ahead.
-Not everything will go well or just as you hoped, but put the bad?bits down to experience, leave them behind, pick yourself up again and look forward to the future.
+Not everything will go well or just as you hoped, but put the bad bits down to experience, leave them behind, pick yourself up again and look forward to the future.
 If things get tough, talk to someone.
 There are people in the university support system who are there to help you through: use their services.”

 Nottingham Trent University were a prime example of how an educational establishment should support those like myself on the autism spectrum.
 They respected my ability and personality, and helped give me the confidence I needed to achieve my qualification.
 Below is a response I managed to take from a spokesperson during my time at NTU.